Benign lymphoepithelial lesion: Treatment

-Treatment usually consists of observation unless the patient has concern, there is pain, drainage, or other symptoms related to the lesion.
-Surgical removal of the affected gland would be recommended in those cases.
-Another treatment option would be aspiration, which can be repeated multiple times.
-This is commonly performed in those who are debilitated or in those whose benefit from surgery would be outweighed by the risks.
-Prognosis is usually good; rarely this condition may devolve into lymphoma, or could actually represent 'occult' lymphoma from the outset.

 Eponym

 Historically, bilateral parotid and lacrimal gland enlargement was characterized by the term Mikulicz's disease if the enlargement appeared apart from other diseases.
 If it was secondary to another disease, such as tuberculosis, sarcoidosis, lymphoma, and Sjögren's syndrome, the term used was Mikulicz's syndrome.
 Both names derive from Jan Mikulicz-Radecki, the Polish surgeon best known for describing these conditions.

 In more recent times, the terms "Mikulicz's disease" and "Mikulicz's syndrome" were viewed as ambiguous and outdated by some sources.

 Today Mikulicz's disease is considered to be a subtype of IgG4-related disease, usually accompanied by involvement of one or more other organs in the body.